masak/strangelyconsistent-blog-posts/here-be-heredocs.markdown

     VERSE
     }

 But (a) that still leaves the terminator in an awkward position, and (b) doing it manually is extra code to get right and to maintain.
+(Of course, as nine++ pointed out on the channel, you can put the right amount of indentation into the terminator symbol.
+But, ick.
+I much prefer not having to do that.)

 ## The `.indent` method